Week 9 - Networking and APIs

 <aside> ⌨️

-Hands on: Give it try!
-Enter a year and a country code under the Path Parameters and press the Send button.
+Hands on: Give it a try!
+Enter a year and a country code under Path Parameters and press the Send button.

 </aside>

-The Test Request interface that this API conveniently provides obviates the need for reverting Postman, although of course you still can.
-But in that case, you would need to fill in the path parameters directly into the URL that you enter in Postman.
-You can copy this URL from the curl command text from the main screen, reproduced below.
+The Test Request interface this API provides removes the need to use Postman, although you still can.
+In that case, you need to fill in the path parameters directly in the URL you enter in Postman.
+You can copy this URL from the curl command text on the main screen, reproduced below.

 https://date.nager.at/api/v3/PublicHolidays/2026/us